Kareena Kapoor Khan Rejected Saif Ali Khan's Marriage Proposal Twice For This Reason!

 The Wedding Proposal

-In an interview with Pinkvilla when asked if the reports of her turning down Saif's marriage proposal were true, the actress confirmed and added that Saif first brought up the possibility of marriage while they were filming 'Tashan'.
+In an interview with Pinkvilla, when asked if the reports of her turning down Saif's marriage proposal were true, the actress confirmed and added that Saif first brought up the possibility of marriage while they were filming 'Tashan'.

 Kareena Kapoor Makes A Surprising Revelation